 Flip the focus of learning activities to active student participation encouraging autonomy in the learning process;

-Do you want to flip your classroom but aren't sure how?
+Do you want to flip your classroom?

 Flipping your classroom can be a daunting experience.
 There are many ways variables which will impact the methods employed to truly flip the learning environment.
 The discipline, level, and student demographic are all key factors to consider when innovating your teaching in this way.
 For help and support, you can contact the Disruptive Media Learning Lab by email at firstname.lastname@example.org.